Ian Duncan, Baron Duncan of Springbank: UK Government Minister

 After he failed to win the Perth constituency, the Prime Minister's Office announced in June 2017 that Duncan would be granted a life peerage and thus become a member of the House of Lords, in order to take up his appointment as Parliamentary Under-Secretary of State for Scotland and for Wales.
 On 14 July, he was created Baron Duncan of Springbank, of Springbank in the County of Perth.

 Following a reshuffle Duncan was appointed a minister in the Northern Ireland Office and demitted office in the Wales Office.
 He retained his position in the Scotland Office until 2019.

+Duncan called out the UK government for failing to stand up for trans people at the PinkNews Awards 2022.

+In July 2025 he was required to apologise after a report by the House of Lords Commissioner for Standards found that he had breached parliamentary standards by facilitating a meeting between Andrew Bowie, the Under-Secretary of State for Nuclear and Networks at the time, and Simon Irish, the chief executive of the American nuclear technology company Terrestrial Energy, for which Duncan was a paid advisor.

 Personal life

-Outside politics, Duncan maintains a keen interest in public speaking.
+Duncan maintains a keen interest in public speaking.
 He is the honorary president of English Speaking Union Scotland, previously serving as Chairman (2014–2017) and Speech & Debates Officer.
 Duncan is a former English-Speaking Union US Debating Scholar (1995).
 He retains links to academia, acting as an advisor to University of St Andrews' Institute of Legal and Constitutional Research.
 Duncan is a fellow of the Geological Society.

 In 2014, Duncan was appointed to the board of advisers of the Schwarzenegger Institute at the University of Southern California, established by former California governor Arnold Schwarzenegger.

-He is a patron of LGBT+ Conservatives and is openly gay.
+He serves as President of the Northern Ireland Conservatives since his election to the role in 2022.
+He is also a patron of LGBT+ Conservatives and is openly gay.